-- MCL Maximum Contaminant Level The "Maximum Allowed" is the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal The "Goal" is the level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - PPM Parts per million or Milligrams per liter (mg/l) one part per million corresponds to one minute in two years or a single penny in \$10,000. - PPB Parts per billion or Micrograms per liter one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - AL Action Level the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+MCL - Maximum Contaminant Level - The "Maximum Allowed" is the highest level of a contaminant that is

+MCLG - Maximum Contaminant Level Goal - The "Goal" is the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.

+PPM - Parts per million or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000.

+PPB - Parts per billion or Micrograms per liter - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.

+AL - Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.